Home Feedback Contents Search

 Oregon Intergroup of Overeaters Anonymous: http://www.oregon-oa.org/

-Some really helpful titles are:
+Some really helpful literature titles are:

 The Twelve Steps and Twelve Traditions of Overeaters Anonymous-An excellent description of the program and how to apply the steps to achieve personal transformation.